And the views expressed by the host of this program, documented to be almost always right now, 99.6% of the time.

 We'll blend right in.

-And that's Apparently, what a lot of these people did.
+And that's apparently what a lot of these people did.

 One thing about Petraeus before we get out of here, folks.

-Uh, the confirmation hearings are over to voting on him today.
+They're voting on him today.

-Did you notice how little attention was given to his revelations in the last couple days that no one in the military had ever recommended Obama's mandatory Afghanistan withdrawal date of July 2011?
+Did you notice how little attention was given to his revelations in the last couple of days that no one in the military had ever recommended Obama's mandatory Afghanistan withdrawal date of July 2011?

 Now, to me, that's newsworthy.